-viii.
+vi.
 Subcontractors

-If subcontractors are proposed, the Proposal must address the following information:
+If subcontractors are contemplated, the Proposal must address the following information:

 - 1. Identify the persons or firms. - 2.
 Specify the portions and monetary percentages of the work to be done by the subcontractors. - 3.
 How were the subcontractors selected and why? - 4.
-Attach CVs for each major subcontract participant. - 5.
-Describe how subcontracted work will be controlled, monitored and evaluated. - 6.
-Describe the subcontractor's experience working with the targeted communities in a culturally and linguistically competent manner.
-Please provide evidence to support this experience.
+Attach resume for each major subcontract participant. - 5.
+Describe how subcontracted work will be controlled, monitored and evaluated.